Memrise/historian-action/README.md

     #
     # Supports Markdown and makes the following variables available:
     #
+    # - date
     # - since.full
     # - since.short
+    # - time
+    # - timeNoSeconds
     # - until.full
     # - until.short

+    # Date and times are the current time in UTC.
     #
     # Default: *Changes from {since.short} to {until.short}*
     slack template: ''